max-pfeiffer/harbor-turnkey/README.md

   provision the volumes on the node with Talos Linux and configured [local PersistentVolumes](https://kubernetes.io/docs/concepts/storage/volumes/#local).
   This way it can be installed and run anywhere.
 Plus, I consider the data which will be stored here as ephemeral, as the container images can be easily pulled or reproduced again.
+* Certificate authority (CA): bootstrapping and running a standalone CA is necessary to issue TLS certificates

 ## Prerequisites
 * [Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview) with some resources available